 Once milk is slightly cooled and just warm to the touch add eggs and the prepared yeast mixture to the larger bowl with milk and butter.
 Stir everything together gently.

-Less flour means lighter, fluffier rolls.
+Less flour means lighter, fluffier soft dinner rolls.
 Mix together your dough for about 5 minutes taking short breaks between to allow the dough to rest a little.
 It will look silky and shiny when you are ready to add in more flour.

 When ready add two cups of flour to the wet dough mixture and stir to combine.
 Dough should still be pretty sticky or mushy to the touch at this point.